 We introduce in this research an enhanced skip-list algorithm which is based on DHT to cache the keywords in the mediation architecture.
-The algorithm is a relaxedversion of Chord algorithm called E-Chord which uses features from CAN and Pastry algorithms. А frequency list and successor/predecessor list are added to each node (composer) to enhance the routing information.
+The algorithm is a relaxed-version of Chord algorithm called E-Chord which uses features from CAN and Pastry algorithms.
+A frequency list and successor / predecessor list are added to each node (composer) to enhance the routing information.
 Unlike the Chord algorithm which maintains only successor list, the proposed algorithm maintains successor/predecessor list.
-Moreover, each node maintains a frequency list which is composed of a list of most gueried keywords.
+Moreover, each node maintains a frequency list which is composed of a list of most queried keywords.
 A new initializing finger table method was designed to minimize the number of message in construction the finger table of a newly joined node.
+Using E-Chord in mediation is effective when data sources are disjoined.

-Although the new algorithm needs less message in maintaining the system and routing, it needs $O(\log_2 n)$ messages to find each keyword.
+Although the new algorithm needs less message in maintaining the system and routing, it needs $O(log_2n)$ messages to find each keyword.
 If a composer wants to look up a keyword which does not exist within its range or the frequency list, the composer uses the finger table to route the request.
 Therefore, it jumps half the distance closer to the target, like Chord.
 Unlike Chord, the enhanced algorithm uses relaxed repairing mechanism for the finger table entries instead of periodical checks.
 Our algorithm is not aggressive in maintaining the finger table.
 An action is taken if an entry in finger table is found to be invalid.

 The most expensive operation from the time complexity viewpoint is the sorting.
 The global mediator performs sorting twice: keyword identifiers sorting and connector\id sorting.
 It takes $O(e \log_2 e)$ to sort "e" elements in the XML document using merge sort or binary sorting algorithm.
 The selection algorithm is not as expensive as the sorting.
-The selection can be done in O(1) where "l" is the size of the lists in the composer.
+The selection can be done in O(l) where "l" is the size of the lists in the composer.